 Mother Jones has a database of Mass Shootings – https://www.motherjones.com/politics/2012/12/mass-shootings-mother-jones-full-data/

 The Gun Violence Archive counts mass shootings as well: https://www.gunviolencearchive.org/reports/mass-shooting

 ALERRT counts Active Shooter Events in Schools – http://activeshooterdata.org/school-ase.html

 When people talk about how bad things are it is important to remember that things have actually been worse.
 Crime has been higher and terrorism has been far worse in our history than it is today.
 The worst school massacre in the history of the U.S. actually occurred in 1927, “The Good Old Days” that weren’t so good.
 44 people were killed, including 38 students in a place called Bath Michigan. https://www.smithsonianmag.com/history/1927-bombing-remains-americas-deadliest-school-massacre-180963355/

-To put school attacks in context it is important to remember that there are 132,853 K-12 Schools in the U.S. alone.
-If there were 100 school attacks in a year that would be something like .08 % However the numbers of mass shootings at schools while they are in session is very small.
-This is horrible but the point is that we should not be in a full panic.
+To put school attacks in context it is important to remember that as of 2016 there were 132,853 K-12 Schools in the U.S. alone.
+Even if there were 100 school attacks in a year (And we are nowhere near that) that would be something like .08%.
+However the numbers of mass shootings at schools while they are in session is very small.
+This is horrible but the point is that these are extremely rare events and we should not be in a full panic.

 Everyone in your community should know this:

 Schools are actually safer today than they have ever been from a number of hazards – https://news.northeastern.edu/2018/02/26/schools-are-still-one-of-the-safest-places-for-children-researcher-says/